BloomTech-Labs/underdog-devs-docs/Auth0_API_docs.md

 10. Your application can use the access token to call an Api to access information about the user.
 11. The API responds with requested data.

+This process is illustrated in with greater context in the [Authorization code flow](https://auth0.com/docs/get-started/authentication-and-authorization-flow/authorization-code-flow).

 ## [How does Auth0 work?](#actions)

 The auth0-react.js library can be used to implement authentication and authorization in React apps with Auth0.
 It provides a custom React hook and other Higher Order Components to help secure apps in fewer lines of code.
 There are three ways to authenticate with this API: